 Live More.
 Struggle Less.

-Understand painThe path to recovery starts with education to make sense of the pain so we don't have to focus on it or worry about it.
+Understand painThe path to recovery starts with education to make sense of the pain so you don't have to focus on it or worry about it.

 Accept painIt's often the struggle with chronic pain and its related conditions like anxiety, depression, and fatigue, that is the worst part of having pain, not the pain itself.